-Managing your way through life when you’re an introverted person can be a challenge, and that’s especially true of work, which makes finding good jobs for introverted people a priority for those who are awkward or uncomfortable around people (or at the very least, too many people).
+Managing your way through life when you’re an introverted person can be a challenge, and that’s especially true of work, which makes finding good jobs for introverted people with anxiety a priority for those who are awkward or uncomfortable around people (or at the very least, too many people).
 It’s a reality that introverted people simply can’t succeed in some career paths, even though they might otherwise enjoy the work.
 Personality traits such as tenacity, good social skills, and the ability to speak one’s mind are often an absolute must in order to succeed and/or advance in some positions.

-Thankfully, introverts do have a lot of options to choose from in terms of a career, from a multitude of fields.
+Thankfully, introverts do have a lot of options to choose from in terms of a career, from a multitude of fields (see easiest fields to get a job in).
 And the great news is that most of them are quite handsomely rewarded.
 Since all of the jobs on our list are suitable for introverts, instead of ranking them in an arbitrary order, we decided instead to rank them by their estimated annual median salaries, according to statistics released by the US Bureau of Labor.
 The median salary represents the amount of money at which half the people in the workforce gain more and half gain less (as opposed to the mean, which tends to be skewed higher than the median because of the highest paying positions).